pagyew/AoC-template/README.md

 # AoC-template
-Use this template to generate environment for solving [Adventure of Code](https://adventofcode.com/) puzzles
+Use this template to generate environment for solving [Advent of Code](https://adventofcode.com/) puzzles

 ## How to use